 - The Minerals and Waste Documents are the responsibility of Warwickshire County Council.
-The County Council adopted Minerals Plan in July 2022.
+The County Council is reviewing the Minerals Plan and the latest Warwickshire Minerals Plan has passed the Main Modifications stage, with responses forwarded to the Inspector in March 2022 and the County (and Borough) is awaiting his report on the Examination.
 Further information can be found on the County Council's website: www.warwickshire.gov.uk. - With the adoption of the Local Plan the focus of the Forward Planning team will move to the implementation of the Local Plan.
 A number of Supplementary Planning Documents (SPD's) will be prepared to assist with the interpretation of policy.
 These are also outlined in Appendix A.